onqtam/headjack/docs/how/unsorted/roadmap.md

 The ultimate appleId that spans even across every aspect of the global brain Here is what facebook should do
 Here is what insta
+"All your identities are belong to us" - the inevitability of this ecosystem swallowing all current identity providers and forcing them to migrate to it